r-ramaraja/RewardBot/README.md

 Ramnath Raghu - rramnath <br/>
 Shaunak Juvekar - jshaunak <br/>

+To run the program, use the following command <br/>
+flask -app app run -debug

+To check the test cases,
+1. Go

 Use Case Diagrams <br/>
 Automatically awarding points after a PR is merged <br/>
   <br/>